-Table 4.1.1 provides the ratios of both the mix adjusted average rent (per calendar year) and the mix adjusted purchase price (of Local Market properties only) to median annual earnings, as published in the Annual Earnings Bulletin.
+Table 4.1.1 provides the ratios of both the mix adjusted average rent (per calendar year) and the mix adjusted purchase price (of Local Market properties only) to median annual earnings, as published in the Quarterly Population, Employment and Earnings Bulletin.
 The mix adjusted average rent was calculated for the first time in 2010.
 In order to give an impression of the trend in the ratio, the average rent has been calculated using changes in the rental index for the years prior to 2010.
 Similarly, the purchase prices used in these calculations for the years prior to 2009 use the changes in previously published residential property prices.

 The trends are shown graphically in Figure 4.1.1.
-It can be seen that the purchase price to earnings ratio trended upwards over the five years ending in 2011, i.e. house purchase prices increased at a faster rate than earnings.
-Having remained relatively stable between 15.1 in 2011 and 15.3 in 2014, the ratio decreased in 2015 to 13.9.
+It can be seen that the purchase price to earnings ratio trended upwards over the five years ending in 2014, i.e. house purchase prices increased at a faster rate than earnings.
+The ratio has been decreasing since 2015.